 Although CityCouncil's leaders understood the need for cuts, they saw it as an opportunity to protect staff and community interests.
 Historically, CityCouncil had acted with integrity and care towards the city's inhabitants.
-This "authentic CityCouncil"

-style" was a source of pride for employees, providing an anchor during uncertain times, with employees reporting the organization had preserved this positive image through the disruption.
-This was achieved because leaders perceived themselves as guardians of the organization's values of being "proud, decent and together", which they mobilized in their practices: "The council is choosing to manage that change in a particular way which I believe, reinforces those values of being decent and together in particular."
-(M1CC).
+This 'authentic CityCouncil style' was a source of pride for employees, providing an anchor during uncertain times, with employees reporting the organization had preserved this positive image through the disruption.
+This was achieved because leaders perceived themselves as guardians of the organization's values of being 'proud, decent and together', which they mobilized in their practices: 'The council is choosing to manage that change in a particular way which I believe, reinforces those values of being decent and together in particular' (M1 CC).

 In contrast, leaders at GovDept failed to identify that trust in the civil service organization had been built on fairness, integrity and respect for individuals' competency.
-This was reinforced by senior management who led people to "believe" we should expect it to be fair" because "it's part of what we do, it's public sector" (E6GD).
+This was reinforced by senior management who led people to 'believe we should expect it to be fair' because 'it's part of what we do, it's public sector' (E6 GD).
 Yet, this critical trust foundation was not enacted.
-Rather, employees felt that "people who lost their jobs didn't lose them for a fair reason" and that senior managers had little concern for "people's lives" (E6GD).
-Further, many council members had considerable professional expertise and experience, yet, senior government officials started to question these abilities and engaged in monitoring behaviors: "You tend to get micromanaged by them if they don't trust you to work properly."
-(E1GD).
+Rather, employees felt that 'people who lost their jobs didn't lose them for a fair reason' and that senior managers had little concern for 'people's lives' (E6 GD).
+Further, many council members had considerable professional expertise and experience, yet, senior government officials started to question these abilities and engaged in monitoring behaviours: 'You tend to get micromanaged by them if they don't trust you to work properly' (E1 GD).
 As a result of these failures to recognize, draw on and enact established foundations of trust during the disruption, employee trust suffered.
-This approach was informed by senior managers' understanding of their role as "corporate" change leaders who were required to "demonstrate their active behavioral leadership strongly" (M1GD).
-They interpreted the crisis as an opportunity to transform the way things were done at GovDept by "being corporate" and acting "fast and furiously", with little concern for preserving GovDept's collective legacy.
-Instead, managers were described as focused on protecting their personal legacy and future.
+This approach was informed by senior managers' understanding of their role as 'corporate' change leaders who were required to 'demonstrate their active behavioral leadership strongly' (M1 GD).
+They interpreted the crisis as an opportunity to transform the way things were done at GovDept by 'being corporate' and acting 'fast and furiously', with little concern for preserving GovDept's collective legacy.
+Instead, managers were described as focused on protecting their personal status and future.